kubernetes/website/docs/tutorials/connecting-apps/connecting-frontend-backend.md

 {% capture objectives %}

 * Create and run a microservice using a Deployment object.
-* Route traffic to the backend using a frontend microservice.
+* Route traffic to the backend using a frontend.
 * Use a Service object to connect the frontend application to the backend application.